-If you're eligible for a free NHS sight or eye test, the NHS pays for it and you won't be charged.
+If you're eligible for a free NHS sight or eye test, the NHS pays for it and you will not be charged.

 Your ophthalmic practitioner or optometrist may recommend you have an NHS sight test more often than every 2 years if you:

-Can I ask for an eye test more frequently?
+Can I ask for a sight test more frequently?

-If you're concerned about your sight before your next NHS eye or sight test is due, you should visit your ophthalmic practitioner or optometrist.
+If you're concerned about your sight before your next NHS sight test is due, you should visit your ophthalmic practitioner or optometrist.

-They'll be able to carry out an NHS eye test earlier than planned if it's considered clinically necessary.
+They'll be able to carry out an NHS sight test earlier than planned if it's considered clinically necessary.

-If you want an eye test more often than your ophthalmic practitioner or optometrist considers clinically necessary, you'll have to pay for a private eye test.
+If you want a sight test more often than your ophthalmic practitioner or optometrist considers clinically necessary, you'll have to pay for a private test.

-If you're not eligible for a free NHS sight or eye test, you'll have to pay for a private eye test.
+If you're not eligible for a free NHS sight test, you'll have to pay for a private test.

-Charges for private eye tests vary, so it's advisable to shop around.
+Charges for private sight tests vary, so it's advisable to shop around.

-What if I pay for a private eye test?
+What if I pay for a private sight test?

-If you pay for a private eye test, you won't be eligible for a free NHS sight test until your next sight test is due.
+If you pay for a private sight test, you won't be eligible for a free NHS sight test until your next sight test is due.

 This will usually be 2 years later, but could be sooner in some cases.
-The person testing your eyes can advise you.
+The person testing your sight can advise you.